nnp-scaling

 stores scaling information and computes neighbor and symmetry function

 histograms.
-It is a prerequisite for training with nnp-train
+It is a prerequisite for training with nnp-train. nnp-scaling

 can be called with MPI parallelization and requires an additional command line